adminsend/ZTA/README.md

 Zero Trust: Applications, Challenges, and Opportunities https://arxiv.org/abs/2401.09575

-## OSS related sofwarepackes for ZTA
+## OSS related sofwarepackages for ZTA

 #### Pomerium
 An identity-aware reverse proxy that provides secure access to internal applications without the need for a corporate VPN.
 It integrates with various identity providers and enforces context-aware access policies, ensuring that only authorized users can access specific resources.